madhavmehndiratta/blog/_posts/2020-06-17-sumo-1-vulnhub-walkthrough.md

 keywords: sumo, sumo 1 vulnhub, vulnhub, sumo vulnhub walkthrough, sumo vulnhub writeup, vulnhub sumo, infosec articles, sumo vulnhub writeup
 ---

 Today we will be doing Sumo:1 from Vulnhub.
 This machine is rated easy and good for beginners.
 This includes exploiting a shellshock vulnerability to get a reverse shell and then exploiting the old version kernel used by the VM to get root.
-I've add the IP to my hosts file, So Lets Begin!
+I've added the IP to my hosts file, So Let's Begin!

 ```r
 root@kali:~# cat /etc/hosts